wI2L/jsondiff/README.md

 ### Options

-If more control over the diff behaviour is required, you can pass a variadic list of functional options as the third argument of the `Compare` and `CompareJSON` functions.
+If more control over the diff behavior is required, you can pass a variadic list of functional options as the third argument of the `Compare` and `CompareJSON` functions.

 Note that any combination of options can be used without issues, ***unless specified***.